Latzi/object-centric-low-data-datasets/traffic_signs/annotations/README.md

 ## Notes

-Most Traffic Signs samples are expected to contain a single clearly isolated object, but the format supports multiple lines per image if needed.
+Most TrafficSigns samples are expected to contain a single clearly isolated object, but the format supports multiple lines per image if needed.